By Xavier - 09/01/2021

 You can trade either as a sole trader (or partnership) or a limited company.
 In general, it’s easy to set up as a sole trader and involves less administration, but a limited company is more tax efficient.
 There are pros and cons for both, and business owners should make the suitable choice based on their circumstances and business model.
 The table below shows the key differences between a sole trader and limited company:

-The business is a separate legal entity
+You are the business | The business is a separate legal entity |

-You are a shareholder; you hold all or a proportion of the company's share capital
+You are the owner | You are a shareholder; you hold all or a proportion of the company's share capital |

-You need to file a Self-Assessment Tax return with HMRC each financial year as a company Director
+You need to file a Self-Assessment Tax return with HMRC each financial year | You need to file a Self-Assessment Tax return with HMRC each financial year as a company Director |

-You serve the company as its officer as a director (a company secretary is an officer too)
+You are the manager or proprietor | You serve the company as its officer as a director (a company secretary is an officer too) |

-You are personally responsible and liable for the business, including any losses or debts.
+You are personally responsible and liable for the business, including any losses or debts. | The Company is liable for losses and debts the company incurs. |

 4. Company Incorporation